seanelvidge/seanelvidge.github.io/_posts/2025-01-13-Home_advantage_in_English_football.md

 ---
 layout: post
-title: Waning Home Advantage in English Football
+title: Waning Home Advantage in English League Football
 date: 2025-01-13 09:00:00
 description: An investigation in the trend of home advantage in English football
 tags: football